Coronavirus incubation could be longer than 14 days; global infection numbers rise

 – – –

+Zhao did not directly say that the virus could be transmitted through urine, simply noting that the strains had been isolated and that this had implications for public health control.
+They are continuing to work on isolating the virus and on a cure, the Guangzhou Daily reported.

+But he said people should pay more attention to personal and family hygiene to prevent the spread of the virus and recommended frequently washing hands, closing the toilet lid before flushing and making sure bathroom drains are not blocked.

-Denyer reported from Tokyo, Harlan from Rome and Berger from Washington.
-The Washington Post’s Lyric Li in Beijing, Akiko Kashiwagi in Tokyo, Min Joo Kim in Seoul, Stefano Pitrelli in Rome, Ruth Eglash in Jerusalem and Yasmeen Abutaleb in Washington contributed reporting.
+Denyer reported from Tokyo, Harlan from Rome, and Berger and Iati from Washington.
+The Washington Post’s Lyric Li in Beijing, Akiko Kashiwagi in Tokyo, Min Joo Kim in Seoul, Stefano Pitrelli in Rome, Ruth Eglash in Jerusalem, and Yasmeen Abutaleb and Carol Morello in Washington contributed reporting.